-- An initial assessment appointment will be charged at an hourly rate of £60 – the price and timing will be agreed prior to the assessment with you over the telephone.
-Many children can be assessed within the first appointment but others may need a more indepth assessment and a couple of sessions to complete this.
+- An initial assessment appointment will be charged at an hourly rate of £65 – the timing will be agreed prior to the assessment with you over the telephone.
+Many children can be assessed within the first appointment but others may need a more in-depth assessment and a couple of sessions to complete this.

 - A Speech and Language summary or Progress Report is £30.

-- Individual therapy sessions are charged at £60.
-An additional fee will be charged when mileage is beyond fifteen miles at 45p per mile.
+- Individual therapy sessions are charged at £65.
 The session fee includes all planning and preparation, 30 minutes face to face, liaison, note keeping and email.
-Additional time will be charged if it’s extensive travel to and from a client’s home or pre-school (50% of hourly rate).
+Only online appointments are being offered now and in the foreseeable future.

 ASLTIP or RCSLT is not allowed, by law, to give specific advice on charges as this could be perceived as breaching the Competition Act by setting fees.

 Can you claim the cost of Speech and Language Therapy?